Dr. Philip Kotler Knows Marketing

 For more of my posts on Dr. Philip Kotler, just type in “Dr. Philip Kotler” in the upper right-hand search bar of this website.

 Don’t miss the 250+ free blog posts I’ve written on marketing.
-Tons of marketing tips.
-See the right-hand column for topics.
+Tons of free marketing tips.
+See the right-hand column of this page for topics.

 Also, my five star Amazon-rated book, Small Business Marketing: A Guide for Survival, Growth, and Success, covers more detail regarding Kotler’s marketing definition.
 If you’re looking for a good business book to read, my book can help.
 It’s key that one knows how to turn the definition of marketing into revenue.
 This book covers internet marketing including SEO and elements that make a good website, social media marketing, marketing time management, green marketing, and much more.
 Click the book image below for more details: